geoserver/geoserver/README.md

     });
 ```

+CORS support also needs to be enabled on the server. _Without_ these settings, it
+will attempt to use JSONP, which may not be as well supported.

+For information on enabling CORS in GeoServer, see [here](http://suite.opengeo.org/docs/latest/sysadmin/cors/index.html)

 ## Web Mercator Spatial Reference
 The official APIs use Spatial Reference 102100 as Web Mercator.
 In order for this to work,
 add the following custom projection to your `data_dir/user_projections/epsg.properties` file: